goncalvpedro/AutomagicaHub/README.md

 - VBA Script to initialize, filter and extract data from any SAP Transaction
 - Python code just to run the macro as a plus (not necessary)

+2. **Google Drive FIle Organizer with Google OAuth**
+- Python script to login Google Drive using Google OAuth (google authentication) and upload or download files and folders
+- Get the token and credentials in Google Cloud Services

 ## Contributing